VisualPhysiologyDB/visual-physiology-opsin-db/README.md

             - ```vpod_bootstrap_gen_aa_prop_wf.py``` - Generates 100 bootstraped models for each VPOD dataset using amino-acid property encoding.
             - ```vpod_bootstrap_gen_one_hot_wf.py``` - Generates 100 bootstraped models for each VPOD dataset using one-hot encoding.
           - **_mine_n_match_** folder - Contains scripts and data necessary for utilizing the _Mine-n-Match_ (MNM) workflow (as detailed in _Frazer & Oakley 2025_).
             - ```mine_n_match_workflow.ipynb``` - Primary notebook for running the MNM workflow.
-Note, to run this full workflow you should READ the notebook first and THEN follow directions to download [OPTICS](https://github.com/VisualPhysiologyDB/optics) from its corresponding _GitHub_ repository to make it available as a tool in the notebook.
+Note, to run this full workflow you should READ the notebook first and THEN follow directions to download [OPTICS](https://github.com/VisualPhysiologyDB/optics) from its corresponding _GitHub_ repository to make it available as a tool in the notebook (a totally seperate/dedicated Conda environment is recommended for using downloading OPTICS/using MNM).
             - **_data_sources_** folder - Contains raw and formatted data sources used to compile sequence and _in_vivo_ λmax compendiums neccessary for running the main MNM workflow.
 For more information on these sources see _Frazer & Oakley 2025_ or read the markdown text in the main MNM workflow.
             - **_mnm_data_** folder - Contains the all the outputs from a single run of the MNM workflow.
               - Folder generated from running MNM are named and automatically timestamped by the user of the notebook in the format of 'mnm_on_XXX_date_time'.